pdgarden/recipe-recommender-system/README.md

 user request, and a mix of heuristics, sentence embedding and similarity search to suggest recipes based on a user's request in natural language.
 It is implemented using Streamlit, faiss, and ollama.

-For a more detailed explanation, please refer to the following: [here](https://pdgarden.github.io/recipe-recommender-system/).
+For a more detailed explanation, please refer to the analysis step available: [here](https://pdgarden.github.io/recipe-recommender-system/).

 # 2. 📟 Prerequisites